 According to its quantity, China’s outbound market has already been one of the biggest markets on the globe, 1.2 times the US market, and 3.5 times the Japanese market.

 China has already surpassed Japan and become the No.1 outbound tourism market.
-According to World Travel Organization, and there will be an estimate of 100 million Chinese people travelling abroad by 2020.
+According to World Travel Organization, there will be an estimated 100 million Chinese people travelling abroad by 2020.

 Tourists from China are generous in consumption

-AC Nielsen and Pacific Asia Travel Association also pointed out that the expense of Chinese outbound tourist is close to ￥21,000 ($3,300)
+AC Nielsen and Pacific Asia Travel Association also pointed out that the expense of Chinese outbound tourists is close to ￥21,000 ($3,300)

 You have to understand what Chinese tourists like if you want them to shell out money at your travel destination.
-However, it is very difficult to summarize all the information of Chinese tourists because they can be so different according to different age, region and so on.
+However, it is very difficult to summarize all the information on Chinese tourists because they can be so different according to different ages, regions, and so on.
 It is crucial to pay close attention to their unique characteristics and major differences between them in order to cash in on this new era of travelers.

-Another possible reason is the convenience.
-Most travel agencies capable of outbound travel organization are from the south.
+Another possible reason is convenience.
+Most travel agencies capable of outbound travel organizations are from the south.

-Geographic convenience also accounts for the difference of travel frequency between tourists from north and south.
-The countries close to China north are Russia, North Korea and Mongolia who can’t compete with the countries neighboring China in south in tourism like Philippines, Vietnam, Japan, Thailand and so on.
+Geographic convenience also accounts for the difference in travel frequency between tourists from the north and south.
+The countries close to China’s north are Russia, North Korea, and Mongolia which can’t compete with the countries neighboring China in the south in tourism like the Philippines, Vietnam, Japan, Thailand, and so on.

 Chinese Consumption habit

-Though the number of tourists from north of China is smaller than that of south, the Northerners have the advantage of spending more if they do ever travel.
+Though the number of tourists from the north of China is smaller than that of the south, the Northerners have the advantage of spending more if they do ever travel.

-According to the study released by Nielsen, 10% of the tourists from south of China prefer to stay in 5-star hotels or vacation villas while the people who like 5-star hotels and vacation villas accounts for 20% of all the tourists from north of China.
+According to the study released by Nielsen, 10% of the tourists from the south of China prefer to stay in 5-star hotels or vacation villas while the people who like 5-star hotels and vacation villas account for 20% of all the tourists from the north of China.
 Source